-In 2005 in Australia, 56,158 women were diagnosed with cancer and 17,080 died from it.
-Women have a one in three chance of being diagnosed with cancer before the age of 85, compared with a one in two chance for men.
+In 2019 in Australia, and estimated 66,632 women were diagnosed with cancer and 21,826 died from it.
+Women and men have a one in two chance of being diagnosed with cancer before the age of 85.

 Generally, the chances of developing cancer (risk) increases with age for both men and women.